 Thankfully, no. While a digital marketing degree can be an easy way to prove your skills upfront, you can definitely have a career without one.
+Another option for learning the necessary skills is through an online digital marketing course.
 You can see some reasons why you don’t need a digital marketing degree to forge a career in the field in this article.

-Later on, we’ll share additional tips for boosting your resume and gaining experience without a degree.
+Later on, we’ll share additional tips for boosting your digital marketing resume and gaining experience without a degree.

 3. Are you a good fit for a career as a digital marketing specialist?

 Whether or not you have a digital marketing degree, it’s wise to think about whether the industry would be a good fit for you in practice.

 As a digital marketing specialist, you’ll be constantly thinking up ways to make products or services appealing to your target audience.
 You’ll need to help people learn about your brand and show them its value to them as individuals.
 Do you enjoy writing or editing persuasive content aimed at selling products or services?